Elevate-Code/streamlit-projectstarter/docs/authentication.md

    - Click Invite A Member, enter my email address with the highest privileges (eg. "Team Owner")

 For handling user invitation emails, please create a Mailgun account (free for 100 emails/month) and share the credentials with me.

+This is crucial for our invite-only system.
+While email delivery is generally reliable, corporate firewalls or spam filters can sometimes block invitations.
+To address this, the application includes an admin interface with fallback options to manually verify users or generate secure, one-time password reset links if direct email delivery fails.

 1. Go to https://mailgun.com and click Start for Free
 2. Verify the account (email + phone).
 3. Add a Sending > Domain sub-domain (eg. `mg.yourdomain.com`, mine looks like: `mg.ecomanalytics.co`) and paste the 2 TXT + 2 MX records into your DNS (records can take 5-30 minutes to validate)